FAForever/wiki-pages/Development/Mapping/FA-Forever-Map-Editor.md

 Settings for using *File/Play map*.
 You can select a **faction** and disable **Fog of war**.
 **Markers 2D**
 This will scale markers up when the camera is away.
 Use this feature to better see all markers on the map.
-**Heigtmap brush Clamp**
-This will not allow for painting higher or lower than 50 units from the lowest/highest point on the map to prevent a "black plane bug".
-This bug has been fixed for FAF so this is no longer required
 **UI Scale**
 Change the scale of editors' UI
 {.is-info}